RallyTechServices/enhanced-dependency-app/README.md

 Additionally, the stories can be filtered to only those that descend from some ancestor portfolio item.
 For example, only stories under Epic XYZ.
-If placed on a page that also has a [pi-ancestor-filter-broadcaster](https://github.com/RallyTechServices/pi-ancestor-filter-broadcaster), and filter by ancestor portfolio item is enabled, it will listen to the broadcaster for the selected ancestor.
+If placed on a page that also has a [pi-ancestor-filter-broadcaster](https://github.com/RallyTechServices/pi-ancestor-filter-broadcaster), and filter by ancestor portfolio item is enabled, it will listen to the broadcaster for the selected ancestor and project scope.

+Optionally, the app can ignore project scope.

 ## Development Notes